slashdevslashurandom/gxter/README.md

 '#'=124
 ```
 In this case, 123 and 124 are the decimal codes for the characters as used in
-the GXT file, and the characters to the right are Unicode characters.
+the GXT file, and the characters inside single quotes are Unicode characters.

-If a character is missing from the decode table, it will be decoded according to
+If a character is not listed in the decode or encode table, it will be decoded
-the default table for the corresponding format.
-This means that it is not
+according to the default table for the corresponding format.
+This means that it
-necessary to define any unchanged characters in the table file.
+is not necessary to define any unchanged characters in the table file.
+This
+means that characters that "pull double duty" as both original and modified characters
+(for example, Latin `K` and Cyrillic `К`) will be properly encoded even if only
+the Cyrillic `К` is defined in the decode or encode table.

+## TODO

+The following functionality is yet to be implemented or tested:

+- Check that the encode table deserialization actually works, clarify the
+  format.
+- Try and make sure that tilde-based tags are always decoded *without* use of
+  custom tables, to make sure they don't interfere with pretty-printing.
+- Verify that the CRC32 hashing code is working correctly (for that, I would
+  need to know some of the original names of strings in GTA SA's script) and
+  strings added with non-hash names get proper hashes.